HackerStallions/Writeups/FE_CTF2022/button-less/button-less.md

 `test.asc` now contains an ASCII representation of the actual FPGA bitstream.
 This will consist of the primitives of the FPGA fabric, like routing, LUTs, IOs, FFs, block RAMs, etc.

-To make it possible to understand and work with **icestorm** contains a tool to convert this formware to Verilog:
+To make it possible to understand and work with **icestorm** contains a tool to convert this firmware to Verilog:

 ```sh
 icebox_vlog test.asc > test.v